-Courses not identified as Historical Studies (HS) but have substantial historical content may fulfill this requirement and/or enrich/complement a student's focus area.
+Courses not identified as Historical Studies/Church History (CH) with substantial related content may count towards this concentration.
 Consult your faculty advisor or academic office for review/approval.

-An extended paper on a historical studies topic, chosen in consultation with a faculty member in the field, is required.
+An extended paper on a topic related to the historical study of Christianity, chosen in consultation with a faculty in the field, is required.